ourPLCC/plcc/docs/User/Install.md

         exec bash
 ```

-Then open your repo in GitPod and PLCC is available in the workspace's
+Open a new GitPod workspace for this repository and test your installation
-terminal.
+(see "Test your PLCC installation" at the end of this document.)

-### 1.4.
-None of the above worked!
+## 1.4.
+If none of the above work for you...

-Please read on.
+Read on.

 ## 2. Install and Use PLCC